apollographql/apollo/docs/source/guides/testing-react-apollo.md

 > Note: Other test utilities like [Enzyme](https://github.com/airbnb/enzyme) and [react-testing-library](https://github.com/kentcdodds/react-testing-library) have built-in tools for finding elements and simulating events, but the concept is the same: find the button, and simulate a click on it.

-For example, to test for a successful mutation, you'd just wait for the promise to resolve from `MockedProvider` and check for any confirmation message in your UI, just like the `Query` component:
+To test for a successful mutation after simulating the click, you'd just wait for the promise to resolve from `MockedProvider` and check for any confirmation message in your UI, just like the `Query` component:

 ```js
 it('should delete and give visual feedback', async () => {